 I am Head of Research at Longview Philanthropy, where I help major philanthropists fund the projects with the most positive impact on our collective long-run future.

 I am concurrently ABD in Philosophy at Rutgers University—New Brunswick, a Research Affiliate at the Legal Priorities Project, and a Global Priorities Fellow at the Forethought Foundation for Global Priorities Research.
 Before coming to Rutgers, I was a fellow at the National Institutes of Health Clinical Center, Department of Bioethics.

 My academic research focuses on the ethics and political science of longtermist institutions, with a secondary focus on animal moral, legal, and political philosophy.
-My dissertation is on States' duties of social and political justice to future generations given our unbridled power over them, and the implications for the structure of our political institutions when we take these duties seriously.
+My dissertation develops a theory of what we owe to future generations given our unbridled power over them, and the implications of this theory for the structure of our political institutions.

 My co-authored book Chimpanzee Rights: The Philosophers' Brief is now available.